catenate/tanote/proposal.md

 My work on it started with notes and a static page in the repo [catena/tanote](https://github.com/catenate/tanote).
 The code so far extracts tags (_eg_ `#test` or `~ponhec-picwen`) and backlinks (_eg_ `[[test]]`) from note text.

+Define the structure of a note.
+Extract all the details from the history of a note, and a particular note.
+Extract tags and backlinks from either a note, or a tape.

 ### now

 I just started Hoon school (I'm working on lists), and then comes Gall school and working through the ~pocwet journal example, which should provide a kind of basis for this project’s code.